|

-2011 A/C & Furnace Tax Credit Information
+2013 Air Conditioner & Furnace Tax Credit Information

-Not only can we help you increase your comfort, lower you energy costs, add value to your home, and do something good for the environment, we can guide you through the 2011/2012 HVAC Tax Credit Process!
+When you are ready to make the leap and purchase new furnace or air conditioner equipment, trust Mr. Duct!
+Not only can we help you increase your comfort, lower you energy costs, add value to your home, and do something good for the environment, we can guide you through the 2012/2013 HVAC Tax Credit Process!

 You may now qualify for tax credits equal to 10% of the costs (up to a $300 limit) for installing a high efficiency central air conditioner or heat pump.
 You may also qualify for tax credits equal to 10% of the costs (up to $150 limit) for installing a qualified furnace.
 A smaller tax credit of 10% of the installed costs (up to $50 limit) is available for installing a system with an advanced main air circulating fan.

-The current tax credit offers reflect the 2011 requirements and are available until December 31st, 2011.
+The current tax credit offers reflect the 2013 requirements and are available until December 31st, 2013.

 What Is Considered a High Efficiency Furnace?

 Natural gas furnaces, propane furnaces, and oil furnaces - must meet or exceed 95% AFUE.
 AFUE, or annual fuel utilization efficiency, is a marker of efficient fuel use.
 The higher the AFUE rating is on a furnace model, the more energy efficient the equipment is.
 It also results in lower energy costs.
-The Gas Appliance Manufacturers Association, www.gamanet.org, publishes a directory of certified AFUE ratings.
+The Gas Appliance Manufacturers Association,www.gamanet.org, publishes a directory of certified AFUE ratings.

 Advanced main air circulating fan credit - the fan must use no more than 2% of the furnace's total energy.
 If the fan is qualified, but the furnace is not, you will not be able to take 10% off the cost of the entire furnace.